Posted on May 18, 2020

 Most businesses are concerned about data breaches, and they’re right to be worried.
 Cyber attacks are invasive, frightening, and one data breach can cost an organization millions of dollars.
 According to the Ponemon Institute’s annual Cost of a Data Breach report, one data breach can cost a company an average of $3.92 million.

-While organizations often focus their attention on a data breach’s impact on their bottom line, there are several other other ways a cyber attack can impact a company.
+While organizations often focus their attention on a data breach’s impact on their bottom line, there are several other ways a cyber attack can impact a company.
 Data breaches can have deeply felt effects in every part of an organization, from the legal department to marketing to day-to-day business operations.

 As mentioned above, the most obvious impact breaches have on organizations is economic — a single attack can cost millions of dollars, and cost can stretch past the initial attack over the next few years, according to Ponemon.
 It’s also important to note that the average cost of a data breach in the U.S. is higher than in other countries — Ponemon’s report found that companies in the U.S. average $8.19 million per breach.